stgm/scientific-programming-1/92 Resources/120 Animations/10 Animations.md

 ![](AnimationExampleSin1.gif)

 > As yo usee, we call the function `pause()` in our code.
-We do so to give pyplot the oppertunity to draw a new figure on the screen.
+We do so to give pyplot the opportunity to draw a new figure on the screen.
 This only happens during the pauses we give to pyplot.

 ## A moving line